Loknaath-sec/DS-EXNO2/README.md

 # RESULT
-We have performed Exploratory Data Analysis on the data set successfully.
+We have performed Exploratory Data Analysis on the given data set successfully.